 This course covers the fundamentals of volleyball.
 Emphasis is placed on the basics of serving, passing, setting, spiking, blocking, and the rules and etiquette of volleyball.
 Upon completion, students should be able to participate in recreational volleyball.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-PHY 121 Applied Physics I
+PHY 121 Applied Physics I 3 2 0 4